-Trump adviser may have violated campaign finance laws
+White House official may have violated campaign finance laws

-Trump Adviser May Have Violated Campaign Finance Laws
+White House Official May Have Violated Campaign Finance Laws

 K.T.
 McFarland appears to have used exploratory committee funds to promote her career as a political commentator.